ibm-cloud-docs/databases-for-redis/getting-started.md

 ## Next Steps
 {: #redis-next-steps}

+For information on best practices, check out [Best Practices for Redis on the IBM Cloud](https://www.ibm.com/cloud/blog/best-practices-for-redis-on-the-ibm-cloud){: .external}.

 If you are using Redis for the first time, see the [official Redis documentation](https://redis.io/documentation){: .external}.